This page gives you a useful snapshot of the Broads by numbers.

 - The broads, which are shallow lakes, did not occur naturally.
 They were formed in medieval times when peat was dug out to use as fuel for heating and cooking.
 Over the centuries water levels rose, the peat diggings became flooded and by the 14th century they were abandoned.

 - The Broads joined the national park family in 1989.

 - Norwich is the only English city with part of a national park in its midst.
 The stretch of the River Wensum that flows through the city is part of the Broads.

-- The Broads is one of the driest parts of the UK.
+- The Broads is in East Anglia, one of the driest regions in the country by rainfall.

 - Population: 6,300 approx.